 Position Responsibilities/Duties: Gate Attendant

-Although The Villages has over 90 gate facilities spread throughout the community, we are not a “gated community.”
-Because our roadways are public roads,
+Even though The Villages has over 120 gate facilities spread throughout the community, we are not a “gated community.”
+Due to the fact our roadways

-The gate attendant operation falls under the direction of the Operations Section Manager.
-Of the 90 plus gate facilities, 21 of the gates are staffed with
+The gate attendant operation falls under the direction of the Field Operations Manager.
+Of the 120 plus gate facilities, 23 are staffed with gate

-gate attendants.
-Eleven of the 21 staffed gates are staffed 24/7/365.
+attendants.
+Thirteen of the 23 staffed gates are staffed 24/7/365.
 The other ten gates are staffed between 6am and 12 midnight, depending on the

 gate.
-Our gate attendants are part-time employees who work a six hour shift; therefore, we have 74 gate attendant personnel working each 24 hour period.
+Our gate attendants are part-time employees, who work a six-hour shift; therefore, we have at least 82 gate attendant personnel working each

-Often times our gate attendants are the first District employee that a new resident or visitor meets when they come to The Villages.
-The gate attendants
+Oftentimes our gate attendants are the first District employee that a new resident or visitor meets when they come to The Villages.
+The gate

-are assigned at the gate houses to greet people as they move through the gate.
-In addition to performing this customer service function, they have numerous
+attendants are assigned at the gatehouses to greet people as they move through the gate.
+In addition to performing this customer service function,

 Acknowledges and greets all residents and guests as they enter the gate area.

-Regulates traffic and monitor visitor’s lane to ensure safe passage for the visitors, residents and contractors.
+Regulates traffic and monitors the visitor lane to ensure safe passage for the visitors, residents and contractors.

-Monitors mechanical gate operations to provide a safe flow of traffic into the community.
+Monitor mechanical gate operations to provide a safe flow of traffic, into the community.

 Assists residents and guests with directions by providing written word maps and/or verbal guidance.

-Reports accidents and/or incidents occurring at the gate to Community Watch Dispatch Center and prepares/collects all necessary information needed by
+Reports accidents and/or incidents, occurring at the gate to the Community Watch Dispatch Center and prepares/collects all necessary information needed by

 Collects moving van destination information and reports information to the Dispatch Center so a patrol driver can be dispatched to check on the